sky1core/proto-bun-page/README.md

 - Output uses `paths=source_relative` honoring `option go_package` in proto.

 ## Options
-- AllowedOrderKeys: logical keys allowed in `order`.
+- AllowedOrderKeys: bun column names allowed in `order`.
 Empty → all model fields allowed.
 - DefaultOrderSpecs: used when no order is specified (e.g., []OrderSpec{{Key:"created_at", Desc:true}}).
 If empty, defaults to PK DESC.
 - DefaultLimit/MaxLimit: limit handling with clamping and non-positive defaulting.
 - UseMySQLTupleWhenAligned: reserved for future optimization; not implemented.

 Notes:
-- Disallowed order keys are skipped and logged at Warn level.
+- Order keys must exactly match bun column names (case/spacing included).
-- You may set `AllowedOrderKeys` to a normalized snake_case set (field names are normalized internally).
+- Disallowed or non-existent keys return an error.

 ## Ordering Rules
 - The same ordering plan applies to both offset and cursor.